-Executive Summary
+Executive summary

-Willoughby Industrial and Urban Services land is fundamental for the changing and growing needs of the city and the North District of Sydney, providing the spaces that support the day to day functioning of this part of the metropolitan region.
+The Willoughby Industrial lands are fundamental for the changing and growing needs of the city and the North District of Sydney, providing the spaces that support the day to day functioning of this part of the metropolitan region.
 The North District has the lowest provision of industrial and urban services land in Greater Sydney making those areas in Willoughby particularly important to maintain for the future.

-The industrial areas in the Willoughby Local Government Area are strategically located and well established comprising a critical part of this already low level of provision in the District.
-The loss of these urban services hubs would further compromise the local and regional economies of the North Shore reducing the overall liveability of the city.
+The Willoughby industrial lands in the Willoughby Local Government Area are strategically located and well established comprising a critical part of this already low level of provision in the wider North District.
+The loss of these lands would further compromise the local and regional economies of the North Shore reducing the overall liveability of the city.
 Without access to these lands, uses currently benefitting from close proximity to sites and markets in the east would be forced to move beyond the District in search of alternative sites.

-The draft Willoughby Industrial Lands Strategy recognises the important role these areas play as a source of local jobs, supporting the economy and providing essential urban services for Eastern Harbour City residents and businesses.
+The Willoughby Industrial Lands Strategy recognises the important role these areas play as a source of local jobs, supporting the economy and providing essential urban services for Eastern Harbour City residents and businesses.
 It also recognises the importance of flexibility to better enable businesses to transition from traditional manufacturing in response to new and emerging technology.
-It supports the ability of these areas to accommodate space for what has been referred to as 'the 4th industrial revolution' which merges the cyber and physical spaces resulting in "smart manufacturing" \
+It supports the ability of these areas to accommodate space for what has been referred to as 'the 4th industrial revolution' which merges the cyber and physical spaces resulting in "smart manufacturing"\.

 The need for small industrial premises near centres of population will be heightened in the future by shifts in the economy towards e-commerce, rapid delivery and innovation.
+Additionally, the need for local manufacturing and local warehouse distribution facilities has been highlighted by the COVID-19 pandemic.
+Council will respond to this through continuing to accommodate these types of uses in Willoughby's industrial areas and considering these needs carefully in the future.

-The draft Willoughby Industrial Lands Strategy supports the Sydney Metropolitan planning framework and advocates for retention of the industrial areas for the vitality of the economy and the needs of the local population into the future.
+The Willoughby Industrial Lands Strategy supports the Sydney Metropolitan planning framework and advocates for retention of the industrial areas for the vitality of the economy and the needs of the local population into the future.

-The draft Willoughby Industrial Strategy is informed by:
+The final Willoughby Industrial Lands Strategy is informed by:

-- Directions and Objectives set out in the Greater Sydney Region Plan, and North District Plan - Willoughby Industrial Lands Position Statement - Willoughby Local Strategic Planning Statement (LSPS) - Willoughby Economic Development Study prepared by SGS Economics and Planning dated May 2016 and St Leonards and Crows Nest Economic Feasibility Review prepared by SGS Economics and Planning dated October 2018 - The Greater Sydney Commission document "A Metropolis that Works" dated October 2018
+- Directions and Objectives set out in the Greater Sydney Region Plan, and North District Plan. - Willoughby Industrial Lands Position Statement

+- Willoughby Local Strategic Planning Statement (LSPS) - Willoughby Draft Industrial Lands Strategy

+- Willoughby Economic Development Study prepared by SGS Economics and Planning dated May 2016 and the St Leonards and Crows Nest Economic Feasibility Review prepared by SGS Economics and Planning dated October 2018. - The Greater Sydney Commission document "A Metropolis that Works" dated October 2018.

 \Smart manufacturing is a broad category of manufacturing that employs computer-integrated manufacturing, high levels of adaptability and rapid design changes, digital information technology, and more flexible technical workforce training.
-(Wikipedia).
+(Greater Sydney Commission).

-1.1 Planning Framework
+1.1 PLANNING FRAMEWORK

-A number of regional and local strategic planning instruments and advisory documents provide the framework for the draft Willoughby Industrial Lands Strategy (the draft Strategy) and are briefly outlined below.
-Objectives relevant to the draft Strategy have been highlighted.
+A number of regional and local strategic planning instruments and advisory documents provide the framework for the Willoughby Industrial Lands Strategy and are briefly outlined below.
+Objectives relevant to the final Strategy have been highlighted.